Nerevar123/bank-landing/README.md

-# Stone Flower #
+# Landing for a bank #

-Stone Flower project.
+React and Express.js

 **Technologies**